Is Milk Tea Bad for Your Health? Facts, Risks & Benefits Explained

 4. Coconut milk

-Does milk tea cause weight gain?
+Does tea with milk cause weight gain?

 Milk tea with added sugar or high-calorie sweeteners can contribute to weight gain if consumed regularly.

-Does milk tea increase blood sugar levels?
+Does milky tea increase blood sugar levels?

 Milk tea with added sugars can cause a spike in blood sugar, which may not be ideal for those managing diabetes or blood sugar levels.